aftersound/weave/docs/micro-service-virtualization-over-service-executor-components.md

-# Micro-service Virtualization over { ServiceMetadata/ExecutionControl, ServiceExecutor, Response }
+# Micro-service Virtualization over { CONTROL, ACTOR, PRODUCT }

 Let's start with an example how micro-service virtualization works in Weave.